- Election Info

 - About Us

 In 2015, Senate Bill 313 was adopted by the Oklahoma State Legislature and signed into law by the Governor.
-This legislation, which takes effect on November 1, 2015, authorizes the Secretary of the Oklahoma State Election Board to develop a secure online system where a citizen with a current and valid Oklahoma driver license or identification card issued by the Department of Public Safety may submit a voter registration application electronically.
+This legislation authorized the Secretary of the Oklahoma State Election Board to develop a secure online system where a citizen with a current and valid Oklahoma driver's license or identification card issued by the Department of Public Safety may submit a voter registration application electronically.

 Election board officials worked with legislators in 2017 on Senate Bill 360, which authorized “Phase One” of online registration, allowing registered voters to update their address (within the same county) or change their party affiliation online.
 Phase One is not required to interface with the Department of Public Safety’s computer system.
 Phase One was launched Sep.
 10, 2018.

 Online Voter Registration across the United States

 To learn more about online voter registration in the United States, visit the National Conference of State Legislatures Online Voter Registration page.